praxis/praxis-site/original_praxis1_reference_docs/reference/__media-types.md

 layout: page
 title: Media Types
 ---

+Media types provide the structural representations of the API resources we want to expose.
+They also commonly have a name, as provided by their identifier.
+Note that the structure of a MediaType does imply any particular encoding (JSON vs XML...).
+For example, let's say we want to expose Users in our API.
+In this case, a simple MediaType for users could be define by a structure containing an `id`, `name` and `email`, and be represented by the following identifier `application/vnd.mycompany.users`.
+This means that if we issue an API to retrieve a user, we will probably get back a response with `Content-Type: application/vnd.mycompany.users+json`, which indicates 2 different things.
+The first one indicates what type of attribute structure the payload contains (i.e., `id`, `name` and `email` fields).
+The second one (denoted by the `+json` suffix) indicates that the structure is encoded in JSON.
+Praxis Media-Types are concerned only with the design aspects only (i.e., structure), and leaves any encoding concerns to the implementation part.

-Media types provide the structural representations of API resources.
-They also contain a set of views with which you can use to render them.
-To define a media type for a resource, create a class that derives from `Praxis::MediaType`, define its attributes within the `attributes` section, and declare one or more named `views` detailing the subset of the attributes to include.
-A media type can also have a human-readable description as well as an associated Internet media type identifier string.
+So, to define a media type for an API resource, we simply create a class that derives from `Praxis::MediaType`, where we can define its structure within the `attributes` section and give it a unique identifier name.
+A media type can also have a human-readable description, which will show up in any generated documentation.

 Here's an example of a simple media type that describes a few attributes for a hypothetical Blog API resource.
 It also defines a couple of views for it, one